Straight to Hell (film): Track listing (expanded release)

-Release and reception
+Release

-Straight to Hells premiere was held at the Pickwick Drive-In in Burbank, California.
-Invitees were asked to come dressed in "post-apocalyptic fiesta garb."
-Everyone who arrived was handed a water pistol.
+Straight to Hell was theatrically released in the United Kingdom on 12 June 1987.
+In the United States, the film opened in New York City on 26 June 1987, followed by a California premiere at the Pickwick Drive-In in Burbank on 1 July 1987.
+Invitees to the Pickwick screening were asked to come dressed in "post-apocalyptic fiesta garb," and guests in attendance were given complementary water pistols.
+Star Hopper was in attendance, along with Emilio Estevez, Buck Henry, Shelley Duvall, and Ed Harris.

 The film's premiere was a fiasco, and several people at the drive-in left midway into the movie.
 Courtney Love was reportedly visibly upset at the premiere.

-The film was not well received by critics, drawing mostly negative reviews.
-In her review for The New York Times, Janet Maslin wrote, "The result is a mildly engrossing, instantly forgettable midnight movie."
-Hal Hinson, in his review for The Washington Post, wrote, "The action is so gratuitous, and so indifferently presented, that it's impossible to think that Cox ever truly intended it to be seen by anyone outside of the cast and crew and their immediate families."
-Roger Ebert of The Chicago Sun Times gave the film 1.5 stars out of a possible 4.
-He wrote: 'After "Repo Man" and "Sid and Nancy," I believed that [Cox] could scarcely do wrong, and that there was a streak of obsession in his genius that might well carry him into the pantheon.
-Since then I have seen Cox's "Straight to Hell," and I must report that he is human after all.
-I still anticipate his next film.
-I still think he has a special gift.
-But "Straight to Hell" is an indulgent mess...'

 In the US Straight to Hell was rated "R" for violence and language.
 The latter reason caught the producers by surprise, as the writers deliberately refrained from including any sort of profanity in the dialogue.
 Even the word "hell" appears only in the title (at one point a character quite noticeably says "what the heck is going on here?"), and the insults that fly before a showdown are no worse than "go boil yer head!"

-The film was released on VHS in the 1990s and was also released on DVD by Anchor Bay Entertainment on 24 April 2001, but went out of print in the following years.
+Home media

+Anchor Bay Entertainment released Straight to Hell on DVD in 2001.

 2010 director's cut

 In 2010, Microcinema DVD announced a new director's cut, dubbed Straight to Hell Returns.
 The new version features a new HD transfer, color correction that changes the look of the film, new effects, and new footage.
 Blood and additional violence during the shootout scenes was digitally implemented into the film which had not been there prior.
 Cox stated that he was inspired to revisit the film by Francis Ford Coppola's Apocalypse Now Redux.
 The DVD was released on 14 December 2010.
-It was also the first version of the film available on Blu-ray.

 Leading up to the DVD release, Straight to Hell Returns was screened at several arthouse theaters across the United States and Canada in October and November 2010.
+In 2018, Kino Lorber re-released the director's cut on DVD and Blu-ray.

+Reception

+Box office

+Straight to Hell grossed $210,200 at the box office.